 BRITISH CURRICULUM IN SECONDARY

 In Secondary, our pupils follow the British curriculum while complementing their studies with two subjects from the Spanish system, Spanish Language and Social Studies.
 Secondary in the British system is divided into two stages: Key Stage 3 and Key Stage 4.
-All subjects are taught in English by specialist British teachers, except Spanish Language, Social Studies, French and German.
+Subjects are taught in English by teachers who are native English speakers or who have completed their training in England and are specialized in teaching the British curriculum., except Spanish Language, Social Studies, French and German.

 KEY STAGE 3